M-tiimi/BLOOM-frontend/README.md

 ### Flower
 The main idea is to take care of a flower which will grow when user is taking care of themselfes, and starts to die when not.
 The user can add tasks, for example brushing your teeth, or eating a proper meal, which when done, gives user points which grow the flower.
-### Bot
+### Machine learning
 The app will ask you daily how are you doing, and prompt you to give answer.
-You can tell the bot things, and it will follow on how are you doing based on what you write.
+You can tell the bot things, and it will suggest actions based on what kinda input you give it.
 ### Information
 There is also an information page for the user to find more resources on how to keep your mind and body happy and healthy.
 ## Built with